d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 print(list(vocab.token_to_idx.items())[0:10])
 ```

-After that, each character in the training data set is converted into an index ID.
-To illustrate things we print the first 20 characters and their corresponding indices.
+After that, we can convert each sentence into a list of numerical indices.
+To illustrate things we print two sentences with their corresponding indices.

 ```{.python .input  n=25}
 for i in range(8, 10):